ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmug_h2o.rst

 For each model, two experiments must be given: a pre industrial control run, and a scenario with 4 times CO\ :sub:`2`\.
 Possibly, 150 years should be given, but shorter time series work as well.
-Currently, HOAPS data are incuded as place holder for expected ESACCI-WV data, type CDR-2:
+Currently, HOAPS data are included as place holder for expected ESACCI-WV data, type CDR-2:
 Gridded monthly time series of TCWV in units of kg/m2 (corresponds to prw) that cover the global land and ocean areas with a spatial resolution of 0.05° / 0.5° for the period July 2002 to December 2017.